Juvenile Court: An Introduction for Minors and Families

 • Violations of Fish & Game Laws

-• Dependency cases involve children who have been neglected, abused, and who are dependent.
+• Child Welfare cases involve children who have been neglected, abused, or who are without proper care through no fault of their parent, guardian, or custodian

 Read Utah Code §78A-6-103 about the jurisdiction of the juvenile court.

-1. The right to appear in person to defend yourself.
+2. The right to appear in person for any court hearings.

-7. The right to an appeal - to ask a higher court to decide whether or not your judge was right if he or she found you guilty.
+6. The right to an appeal - to ask a higher court to decide whether or not your judge was right if they found you guilty.